malwaredetective/root-crawler/README.md

 python3 ./root-crawler.py --level 0
 ```

-Launch a specific level of Root Crawler.
-All information required to connect to your instance will be printed to the screen.
+The `--level` argument will launch a specific level of Root Crawler.
+- Each instance always starts you with low-privilege credentials: `hacker:hacker`.
+- SSH connection information, including the IP address and port, will be clearly printed to your screen.

 ![Screenshot](assets/root-crawler-level.png)